On August 23 1997, Evita: Music from the Motion Picture (the highlights disc) debuted at #168 on the Billboard Top 200 Albums Chart in the USA.

 On February 15 1985, the Vision Quest original motion picture soundtrack was released on Geffen Records.
-To promote the release, music videos for Crazy For You and Gambler premiered on MTV on the same day.
+To promote the release, music videos for Crazy For You and Gambler were both serviced to MTV together in late January.

 Despite Gambler only being released as a single in markets outside North America, its video received moderate rotation from MTV nonetheless – possibly due to the fact that there were no competing videos produced for the final two singles from Like A Virgin.